BloodHoundAD/BloodHound/docs/data-analysis/nodes.rst

   deep those group nestings may go
 * **Derivative Local Admin Rights**: This query does not run by default because it’s a very expensive query for neo4j to run.
-If you press the play button here, neo4j will run the query and return the number of computers this computer has “derivative” local admin rights on.
+If you press the play button here, neo4j will run the query and return the number of computers this computer has "derivative" local admin rights on.
 For more info about this concept, see http://www.sixdub.net/?p=591

 Outbound Execution Privileges